-Over the last couple of weeks, I felt like I’d lost my reading mojo a little.
+I read this book at a time when I felt like I’d lost my reading mojo a little.
 Not like me at all to be honest.
 But oh boy, did this little beauty get me out of it.
-I met Florence at an RNA event quite recently after we’d been friends online for a while, and immediately clicked so I bought her book as we shared the same sense of humour and I had a feeling I was going to really like her writing so decided to buy Winter’s Gift which I loved the sound of and below is my review.
+I met Florence at an RNA event earlier this year after we’d been friends online for a while, and immediately clicked so I bought her book as we shared the same sense of humour and I had a feeling I was going to really like her writing so decided to buy Winter’s Gift which I loved the sound of and below is my review.

 Florence is a very talented lady who also writes for children under the name of Lily Mae Walters

 About the book